molmdl/simplifyEval/README.md

         - tutorials
         - handouts
     - script
         - box-local
             - provide a protein-ligand complex and evaluate them with the vina scoring function
         - standard
             - provide receptors and ligands in two separated folders, and evaluate all the ligands in each of the receptors
             - reference ligand must be provided to define the binding site
             - also include scripts for virtual screening (pending)

-    - (worked-example: to reduce download size, will be provided separately upon request)
-        - (example output files of demo 1-3 (tested on a Windows 10 2-in-1 tablet))
-    - (demo1-manual-fit-eval)
-        - (warm-up exercise for evaluating a set of manually-fitted complexes)
-    - (demo2-standard)
-        - (example of the commonly adapted "standard" protocol of protein-ligand docking)
-    - (demo3-screening)
-        - (simplified protocol of virtual screening)

 3. Usage
     - See the "doc/tutorial" directory for practical examples